BettercareHealth/bettercare/maternal-care/scrub.md

 Remember that a trace (0.1g/l) of protein is not regarded as significant proteinuria and may occur normally.

-J. The use of a reagent strip to measure the amount of proteinuria
+### J. The use of a reagent strip to measure the amount of proteinuria

-Collect a fresh specimen of urine.
+1. Collect a fresh specimen of urine.

-Remove a reagent strip from the bottle and replace the cap.
+2. Remove a reagent strip from the bottle and replace the cap.

-Dip the strip into the urine so that all the test areas are completely covered, then immediately remove the strip.
+3. Dip the strip into the urine so that all the test areas are completely covered, then immediately remove the strip.

-Wait 60 seconds.
+4. Wait 60 seconds.

-Hold the strip horizontally and compare with the colour blocks on the side of the bottle.
+5. Hold the strip horizontally and compare with the colour blocks on the side of the bottle.
 Hold the strip close to the bottle to match the colours but do not rest it on the bottle as the urine will damage the colour chart.
 The darker the colour of the reagent strip, the greater is the amount of proteinuria.

-K. Reagent strips can give a false reading
+### K. Reagent strips can give a false reading

 Reagent strips may incorrectly assess the degree of proteinuria if the urine is very concentrated or very dilute.
 Do not use the first urine passed in the morning as it may be concentrated and, therefore, give a falsely high reading.

 4
+{:.chapter-number}

-Antepartum haemorrhage
+# Antepartum haemorrhage

 Before you begin this unit, please take the corresponding test to assess your knowledge of the subject matter.
 You should redo the test after you’ve worked through the unit, to evaluate what you have learned.

-Objectives
+## Objectives

 When you have completed this unit you should be able to:

-Understand why an antepartum haemorrhage should always be regarded as serious.
+*	Understand why an antepartum haemorrhage should always be regarded as serious.

-Provide the initial management of a patient presenting with an antepartum haemorrhage.
+*	Provide the initial management of a patient presenting with an antepartum haemorrhage.

-Understand that it is sometimes necessary to deliver the fetus as soon as possible, in order to save the life of the mother or infant.
+*	Understand that it is sometimes necessary to deliver the fetus as soon as possible, in order to save the life of the mother or infant.

-Diagnose the cause of the bleeding from the history and examination of the patient.
+*	Diagnose the cause of the bleeding from the history and examination of the patient.

-Correctly manage each of the causes of antepartum haemorrhage.
+*	Correctly manage each of the causes of antepartum haemorrhage.

-Diagnose the cause of a blood-stained vaginal discharge and administer appropriate treatment.
+*	Diagnose the cause of a blood-stained vaginal discharge and administer appropriate treatment.

-Antepartum haemorrhage
+## Antepartum haemorrhage

 ### 4-1 What is an antepartum haemorrhage?